 Hoss Causeway and Tommy Swamp flood improvement work

-The NSW Government is funding plans to improve flood immunity, improve safety and reduce future maintenance costs on the Oxley Highway near Carroll.
+The NSW Government is funding work to improve flood immunity, improve safety and reduce future maintenance costs on the Oxley Highway near Carroll.

 Each day almost 4000 motorists travel along the Oxley Highway between Gunnedah and Tamworth.